zendframework/zf2-documentation/docs/languages/en/user-guide/unit-testing.rst

 .. code-block:: php

-    <?php
     chdir(dirname(__DIR__));

     include __DIR__ . '/../init_autoloader.php';

-    Zend\Mvc\Application::init(include 'config/application.config.php');

-The contents of the bootstrap file are nearly identical to those of ``zf-tutorial/public/index.php``.
+The contents of the bootstrap file are similar to those of ``zf-tutorial/public/index.php``, except we don't initialize the application.
+We'll be doing that in our tests to ensure that each test is executed against a freshly initialized instance of our application without any previous tests influencing the current test's results.

 Your first Controller test
 --------------------------